 Fruit salad tree care is pretty much the same as that for any fruiting tree.
 Keep the tree moist at all times to avoid stress.
 Mulch around the tree to retain moisture.
 Reduce the amount of watering during the winter months as the tree goes dormant.

 Fertilize the tree twice a year in the late winter and again in the late summer.
 Compost or aged animal manure work great or use a slow-release fertilizer mixed into the soil.
 Keep the fertilizer away from the trunk of the tree.

 The fruit salad tree should be in full sun to part sun (except the citrus variety which needs full sun) in an area sheltered from wind.
 Trees can be grown in containers or directly in the ground and can even by espaliered to maximize space.

-The first fruit should appear in 6-18 months.
+The first fruit should appear in six to eighteen months.
 These should be removed when still tiny to allow the framework of all the grafts to develop.